Start at Punggol Jetty

 The serene Bukit Batok Nature Park was developed on an abandoned quarry in 1988.
 There are lookout points that afford stunning views of the quarry, along with footpaths to cycle on (there's also a moderately easy hiking trail through the foliage).
 For a bit of history, head to the WWII memorial, which commemorates the location of one of the fiercest battles that took place in Singapore.
 The Western Adventure Loop connects eight parks in the West – you can cycle through Dairy Farm Nature Park, Jurong Lake Park and more.

-At Pulau Ubin
+Start at Pulau Ubin

 A quick boat ride away, this offshore island is quiet and, apart from the odd minibus, free of traffic, allowing riders to explore at their own leisure.